Venus: Possibility of life

 Subsequent analysis of the data-processing used to identify phosphine in the atmosphere of Venus has raised concerns that the detection-line may be an artefact.
 The use of a 12th-order polynomial fit may have amplified noise and generated a false reading (see Runge's phenomenon).
 Observations of the atmosphere of Venus at other parts of the electromagnetic spectrum in which a phosphine absorption line would be expected did not detect phosphine.
 By late October 2020, re-analysis of data with a proper subtraction of background did not show a statistically significant detection of phosphine.

+Members of the team around Greaves, are working as part of a project by the MIT to send with the rocket company Rocket Lab the first private interplanetary space craft, to look for organics by entering the atmosphere of Venus with a probe named Venus Life Finder.

 Planetary protection

-The Committee on Space Research is a scientific organization established by the International Council for Science.
-Among their responsibilities is the development of recommendations for avoiding interplanetary contamination.
-For this purpose, space missions are categorized into five groups.
-Due to the harsh surface environment of Venus, Venus has been under the planetary protection category two.
-This indicates that there is only a remote chance that spacecraft-borne contamination could compromise investigations.
+Due to the harsh surface environment of Venus, Venus has been under the planetary protection category two, the second lowest.
+This gives it only a remote chance that spacecraft-borne interplanetary contamination could compromise investigations.

-Human presence

-Venus is the place of the first interplanetary human presence, mediated through robotic missions, with the first successful landings on another planet and extraterrestrial body other than the Moon.
-Venus was at the beginning of the space age frequently visited by space probes until the 1990s.
-Currently in orbit is Akatsuki, and the Parker Solar Probe routinely uses Venus for gravity assist maneuvers.

-The only nation that has sent lander probes to the surface of Venus has been the Soviet Union, which has been used by Russian officials to call Venus a "Russian planet".

-Habitation

-While the surface conditions of Venus are inhospitable, the atmospheric pressure and temperature 50 km above the surface are similar to those at Earth's surface.
-With this in mind, Soviet engineer Sergey Zhitomirskiy (Сергей Житомирский, 1929–2004) in 1971 and NASA aerospace engineer Geoffrey A. Landis in 2003 suggested the use of aerostats for crewed exploration and possibly for permanent "floating cities" in the Venusian atmosphere, an alternative to the popular idea of living on planetary surfaces such as Mars.
-Among the many engineering challenges for any human presence in the atmosphere of Venus are the corrosive amounts of sulfuric acid in the atmosphere.

-NASA's High Altitude Venus Operational Concept is a mission concept that proposed a crewed aerostat design.
+However with findings of potential biosignatures this categorization for at least some atmospheric layers has been called into question, but since these layers have not been identified as sufficiently conductive to live, adjusting the categorization has not been recommended.

+Habitability for humans

+While the surface of Venus is very inhospitable to humans, conditions at altitudes of 50 km above the surface have been identified to be not only hospitable for indigenous but also for human life, more so than anywhere else in the Solar System other than Earth.
+Conditions, from atmospheric pressure, gravity, and temperature to radiation, but except chemical, are all very much like conditions on Earth at surface level.
+Because of this prospect, floating habitats for humans at such altitudes have been suggested for humans going to Venus.